Each year around 700 pilgrims journey to Lourdes with the Arundel & Brighton Diocesan Pilgrimage.

 How do we get there?

-The Pilgrimage organise a charter flight for the Assisted Pilgrims and their helpers and some scheduled flights from Heathrow and Gatwick to Toulouse and Bordeaux.
-Pilgrims who do not require assistance are encouraged to travel to Lourdes independently by plane to Toulouse where coaches will meet them to take them to Lourdes.
+The Pilgrimage organises a charter flight for the Assisted Pilgrims and their helpers, plus we book seats on some scheduled flights from Heathrow and Gatwick to Toulouse, Bordeaux and Bilbao, along with coach transfers to Lourdes.
+Pilgrims who do not require assistance are encouraged to travel to Lourdes independently by whichever means suits them best.
+In the past, our pilgrims have flown, driven, taken the train and once even cycyled!

 Where do we stay when we get there?

-The pilgrimage is normally made up of 700 pilgrims, but when we get to Lourdes, we split up into groups of 60 or so, each group staying in one of the 10 hotels we use around the town.
-Each hotel group is made up helpers, nurses, a chaplain, a doctor, people who require assistance, and independent pilgrims who don't normally require assistance.
-Some of the pilgrims require more specialist care or assistance than is possible in a hotel, and these people stay in a building called the Accueil, which is purpose built for enabling the nurses and doctors, assisted by the helpers, to care for their particular needs 24 hours a day.
+The pilgrimage is normally made up of 700 pilgrims, but when we get to Lourdes, we split up into groups of 60 or so, each group staying in one of the hotels we use around the town.
+Each hotel group is made up of helpers, nurses, a chaplain, an assistant chaplain, a doctor, pilgrims who require assistance, and independent pilgrims who don't require assistance.
+Some of the pilgrims require more specialist care or assistance than is possible in a hotel, and these people stay in a building called the Accueil Notre Dame.
+This is a purpose built hotel to enable the nurses and doctors, assisted by the helpers, to care for the particular needs of an assisted pilgrim 24 hours a day.

 What do we do once we're there?